hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode.rst

     The *Save to database* menu entry in the *Process* menu.

-In particular, each profile may contain three types of stored data:
+In particular, each profile contains three types of stored data:

 1. The raw data (that makes possible to redo the processing from scratch).
 2. The processed samples (with flags to identify the various different source of data).